-The following sets forth certain information regarding the directors of the Association who served during 2016 and their principal occupation for the past five years:
+The following sets forth certain information regarding the directors of the Association who served during 2017 and their principal occupation for the past five years:

-Ellis W. Taylor, Chairman, is a row crop farmer in Halifax County who also serves on the boards of the Federal Farm Credit Banks Funding Corporation, the funding agent for the Farm Credit System, AgFirst Farm Credit Bank, the district Farm Credit Bank, Northampton County Farm Bureau and Roanoke Cotton Company LLC.

-Paul A. Drake, Vice Chairman is a row crop and livestock farmer in Edgecombe County who also serves on the boards of Edgecombe Volunteer Ag District, South Edgecombe Rural Fire Department, and the board of several closely held family farming entities.
-He also serves as a director and as treasurer of the East Carolina Livestock Arena and is supervisor of the Edgecombe County Soil & Water Conservation Board.

-Robert H. Bazemore, Jr., Outside Director, is the former Vice President of Audit Services, and previously served as the Controller and Chief Accounting Officer, of Progress Energy, Inc.

-Jack E. Finley, Outside Director, is a former Banking Industry Senior Advisor and partner with the public accounting firm Grant Thornton, is a former managing partner of the Oklahoma City office of the public accounting firm KPMG, and serves on the board of the North Carolina Theatre, Haven House Services, a nonprofit, and the Research Triangle Chapter of the National Association of Corporate Directors.
+- Paul A. Drake, Chairman is a row crop and livestock farmer in Edgecombe County who also serves on the boards of Edgecombe Volunteer Ag District, and the board of several closely held family farming entities.
+He also serves as a director and as treasurer of the East Carolina Livestock Arena and is supervisor of the Edgecombe County Soil & Water Conservation Board. - B. Derek Potter, Vice Chairman is a row crop farmer in Pamlico County who also serves on the board of a closely held farming corporation, the United Soybean Board, the North Carolina Soybean Board, the Pamlico County Soil & Water Board, the Pamlico County Voluntary Ag District and the Pamlico County Extension Advisory Committee. - Duane E. Barrett, Outside Director, is a North Carolina Certified Public Accountant and former Firm Director and National Controller with the public accounting firm Deloitte who also serves on the board of the Triangle Chapter of the American Red Cross.
+Mr. Barrett began his term as an outside director on January 1, 2018. - Robert H. Bazemore, Jr., Outside Director, is the former Vice President of Audit Services, and previously served as the Controller and Chief Accounting Officer of Progress Energy, - Jack E. Finley, Outside Director, is a former Banking Industry Senior Advisor and partner with the public accounting firm Grant Thornton, is a former managing partner of the Oklahoma City office of the public accounting firm KPMG, and serves on the board of the BOK Financial Corporation, a financial institution based in Tulsa, Oklahoma, the North Carolina Theatre, Haven House Services, a nonprofit, and the Research Triangle Chapter of the National Association of Corporate Directors.
+Mr. Finley completed his term as an outside director on December 31, 2017.